PolicyEngine/policyengine-uk-old/client/public/faq.md

 ### How can I help?

 Using and sharing PolicyEngine is already a great help to us!
-If you'd like to support our work and computing fees, please consider [making a donation](https://opencollective.com/psl) through our fiscal sponsor, the PSL Foundation.
+If you'd like to support our work and computing fees, please consider [making a donation](https://opencollective.com/psl) through our fiscal sponsor, the PSL Foundation (tax-deductible in the US).
 We're also entirely open source, and welcome contributions from developers on [GitHub](http://github.com/PolicyEngine/policyengine-uk).